soprafs20-group09/frantic-client/README.md

 ## Technologies

+The client is written in JavaScript using React.

 To establish a connection between the front- and backend REST is used.
 When further proceeding in the game (joining a lobby), a websocket connection gets established.

 ## High-level Components